H2020-IPM-Decisions/IdentityProviderService/README.md

 1. TokenLifetimeMinutes: Valid lifetime of the JWT in minutes.
 2. SecretKey: This parameter holds a secret key to sign the JWT.
 Your resource API should have the same secret in the JWT properties.
 3. IssuerServerUrl: This parameter holds who is issuing the certificate, usually will be this server.
 Your resource API should have the same issuer url in the JWT properties.
-4. ValidAudiencesUrls: This parameter holds which clients URLs can use this IDP service.
+4. ValidAudiences: This parameter holds which clients URLs can use this IDP service.
 The different URLS should be separated by a semicolon **";"**.
 At least one of the client URL should be added into your resource API JWT properties.

 ### How to run the project